 5. Write a blog.
 All groups have the facility to write and update their own blog.
 This is a great way to track activity.
 One group member can be in charge or readers can take turns each week.

 6. Video chats.
 If you have a webcam and suitable software (eg. Skype) you can connect up with other shadowing groups.
 It may take a while to sort out all the technical details, but it's worth it for the experience of talking on the telly!
-Use the Message Board to see if anyone wants to set up a connection
+Connect with shadowing groups across the UK.

 8. Customise your Shadowing Homepage.
 Get IT-gifted students to help re-design your group's shadowing homepage.
 They can choose from a number of funky designs and layouts to give your group a unique identity.